 A lot of content relating to artificial intelligence, unless it’s made specifically for technologically literate people, starts off along the lines of “when you hear ‘artificial intelligence’ you probably think of things like Skynet from the Terminator movies”.
 If it’s video content, then it’ll have footage from the movies – most likely a few seconds from the opening of Terminator 2 .
 This is, at best, pretty freakin’ insulting.
 After a decade of news about advancements in A.I., we’d be pretty versed in, at least, what artificial intelligence is.
 It’s almost as insulting to read as being told “now you might be thinking about little green men” in content talking about life on Mars.

 All of that is a mixture of mainstream media hyped-up bullshit, and journalists not knowing how to start their story on artificial intelligence advancements without being a talentless hack.
-Thing is, there’s no reason to think that an artificial intelligence as advanced as Skynet.
-Given the vague order to “protect humans”, what’s the probability that any artificial intelligence would instantly begin an attack that kills billions?
+Thing is, there’s no reason to think that an artificial intelligence as advanced as Skynet, given the vague order to “protect humans”, that it would instantly begin an attack that kills billions.
 It makes no sense.
 You might say that an artificial intelligence would fight to ensure it’s survival, but why would a piece of software care whether it existed or not?

 Some technophobes claim that machines could get “angry” with humans and create violence for that reason, but that logic also comes from ignorance.
 The reasoning here is that any advanced artificial intelligence is just like a human, only smarter.
 This ignores the fact that artificial intelligence is not just a “smarter” human brain.
 Our emotions and preconceptions and biases don’t exist by virtue of the fact that we’re alive – and it won’t be part of a piece of software by virtue of the fact that it’s intelligent.
 Human brains are very complex organs that we have barely begun to scratch the surface of, and to claim that an artificially intelligent entity will act in the same way that a human acts, without knowing even why a human acts in the way that it does, is ignorant, egotistical, and patronising in the extreme.